COVID-19 ASL videos

 What about visitors at my appointments?

-During this time, many of our locations are asking that you limit accompanying visitors and attend your appointment alone.
+During this time, we ask that you limit accompanying visitors and attend your appointment alone.
 The only permitted exceptions will be a single caregiver for a minor patient, or for a patient with a disability or impairment warranting assistance.
-In some circumstances, if you must first use a main hospital entrance to access our office, you will also be subject to the hospital visitor policy.
-Many affiliated hospitals have instituted strict limitations; please verify these policies prior to your appointment.
+In some circumstances, if you must first use a main hospital entrance to access our office, you will also be subject to the hospital visitor policy, which may be extremely limited at this time.

 What are the symptoms?

-If you have a fever, fatigue, shortness of breath, muscle aches, cough (typically dry), loss of taste or smell, nausea or vomiting, diarrhea or other flu-like symptoms, please call our office or send a message to your provider via the secure patient portal for guidance on your upcoming appointment.
+If you have a fever, new cough (within the last two weeks), shortness of breath, or flu-like symptoms, please call our office or send a message to your provider via the secure patient portal for guidance on your upcoming appointment.

 What can I do to protect myself and others?